trollcop/usbimager/README.md

 - Can read compressed images on-the-fly: .gz, .bz2, .xz
 - Can read archives on-the-fly: .zip (PKZIP and ZIP64) (*)
 - Can create backups in raw and bzip2 compressed format
+- Can send images to microcontrollers over serial line

 (* - for archives with multiple files, the first file in the archive is used as input)